sid288791/Spring-Boot-Quiz-System/README.md

 # WelcomeSpring Boot Quiz System
-The idea of the application is to launch quiz and check his preparation on the corresponding topic.
+The idea of the application is to launch quiz and check his/her preparation on the corresponding topic.

 ## Getting Started
 All the code required to run this project is available in this Git repository.
 You can either download it as a zip file from Github or run: